 First off, let’s be clear on what we are talking about: Federal Information Processing Standards Publication 140-3 (FIPS 140-3) would be a new standard that would replace FIPS 140-2 in the same way that FIPS 140-2 replaced FIPS 140-1.
 The government began drafting FIPS 140-3 in 2005, and various versions of the new draft FIPS validation have been released for public comment over the last seven years, most recently in August 2012.
 If (or when) FIPS 140-3 is signed there would be a one-year rollover period.
 Until that one-year rollover is finished, vendors will be able to start FIPS validation efforts against FIPS 140-2 or FIPS 140-3.
 Once the rollover period ends, new FIPS validation efforts will only be able to begin against FIPS 140-3.
 This is the same process that happened when FIPS 140-2 was signed.

-However, older FIPS validation effort under 140-2 will not expire – they are grandfathered in.
+However, older FIPS validation effort under 140-2 will remain active until their sunset date.
 If a product was validated against FIPS 140-2 it can still be sold even when only FIPS 140-3 validations can be started.
 In fact, vendors will likely be able to update any FIPS validation for products long after FIPS 140-3 is published.
 Any government requirement for FIPS 140-3 will also be satisfied by FIPS 140-2.
 For this reason, any FIPS validation (whether it be for FIPS 140-2 or FIPS 140-3) will remain valuable for customers selling to the federal government.

 So if both versions of the standard were in effect, which one would a vendor want to pursue?
 Since every draft of FIPS 140-3 has increased the security requirements, documentation requirements, and validation complexity, it is a sure bet that the newer FIPS validation will cost more effort for a vendor.
 Furthermore, since FIPS 140-3 will be a new standard with entirely new Derived Test Requirements (especially for the proposed non-invasive physical security testing portions), there will be extra time arguing with laboratories and the CMVP on exactly how those are applied.
 Thus, FIPS 140-3 validation will initially be a bit of a bleeding-edge experience, and FIPS 140-2 will be a known quantity, but both will satisfy the same government requirement.